forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-apex.md

 ---

 ## Generate Apex Code

 Use the Einstein for Developers side bar to write a question or an instruction that describes the task for which you'd like a receive an Apex code suggestion and press **Ask**.
-Copy the code suggestion you receive and paste it into an Apex file to use it as a "starter" code.
+Copy the code suggestion you received and paste it into an Apex file to use as "starter" code.

 ![Side bar code generation](../../../images/einstein-sidebar.png)